 There isn’t always a chill in the air, but when September arrives, it’s time to think about fall heating maintenance.
 Your furnace has been sitting in your attic or utility closet doing nothing since April.
 It needs a little tender loving care to make sure it is ready to keep you warm all winter long.
+It is time for fall maintenance.

 Why Fall Heating Maintenance is Important

 Have you ever taken four or five months off from an activity like bicycling or jogging?
 If you have, you know that it is pretty hard to start back up and have your body work like it did when you were in good form months earlier.
 When you turn your furnace back on, it doesn’t have a chance to slowly work back into performing.
 It has to perform at full speed right away.
 To ease this transition, here are some fall tips to make sure your furnace is ready to go when the first cold nights hit the Charlotte area in October.
+You can add them to your maintenance checklist.

 Tips for Getting Your Furnace Ready for Winter